 Travel Rewards Credit Cards that Let You Book with Any Airline

-Travel rewards credit cards are designed to help you earn money for your travels.
-The money you earn is most often given out in "miles."
+Travel rewards credit cards are designed to help you earn rewards for your travels.
+The rewards you earn are most often given out in "miles."
 You can redeem your miles in different ways from different issuers.
 Some have their own travel rewards portal that you have to purchase your travel from.
 Others simply offer statement credits.
 Many also partner with hotels and airlines to give you even better deals and more ways to earn bonus rewards.

 A major attraction of many travel rewards credit cards is the large sign-up bonus some offer.
 The bonus will vary but it often includes several hundred dollars worth of free travel.
 There is usually a required amount of spending that has to happen to get the bonus.
 Because of that, this is only useful if you think your normal spending will get you to that level.